networknext/next/docs/how_does_network_next_work.md

 <br>

-# How does it work?
+# How does Network Next work?

 ...